Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP since 1.9.5 to 2021-03-22 =
+* Change @since tags from 2.0.0 to actual 1.9.5
+* Display product metaboxes above the Yoast SEO metabox
+* updated readme to set wp compatible to wp5.7

+= END WIP =

 = 1.9.5 =
 * There is a new checkout form option to show the PayPal buy now button to be on a modal window.
 If you don't like this new option, you can turn off the "Show in a Modal Window" checkbox in the settings menu of the plugin.
 * Added a new parameter modal="0" to the shortcode.
 It can be used to disable the use of modal/popup window.